robinjmurphy/hubot-monzo-me/README.md

 ```
 RobinM: monzo me username robinmurphy
-Hubot: Thanks RobinM!
-I've set your Monzo username to robinmurphy
+Hubot: RobinM: Your Monzo username is now set to robinmurphy.
 ```

 You can then request money from the room: